-The results were presented at the annual meeting of the Society for the Study of Ingestive Behavior, which occurred in at the start of August.
+The results of the appetizer study were presented at the annual meeting of the Society for the Study of Ingestive Behavior, which occurred in at the start of August.
 The study was conducted by researchers at the University of Leeds.

 This was the expected result of the researchers, who felt that this type of results would occur because the salad greens were much higher in fiber.

-What does this mean to you?
 Starting your meal with food that is higher in fiber, such as a salad, can help you to achieve a feeling of being fuller more quickly.
 This will mean that you will consume less throughout the rest of your meal.
-This, according to Nicola Buckland, PhD, one of the study’s authors and a research student at the Institute of Psychological Sciences at the University of Leeds.
+This, according to Nicola Buckland, PhD, one of the appetizer study’s authors and a research student at the Institute of Psychological Sciences at the University of Leeds.

 However, there was also an additional element that the researchers identified.
 All of the participants in the study were dieters.
 This meant that they were actively attempting to reduce their weights.
 Therefore, beyond the fact that the fiber helped to produce the sensation of being more full, by starting the meal with a healthier food, the dieters were reminded that they had weight loss goals to pursue.
 This helped to encourage them to make more weight loss-friendly choices during the remainder of the meal.